fChristenson/bastion/readme.md

 You can read more about ssh [here](https://www.ssh.com/ssh/command/).

-The following is what we need to look at to get our ssh setup ready:
+The following is what we need to look at to get our ssh server setup ready:

 - sshd_config
 - ssh certificate